tj5miniop/ublue-rolling-images/README.md

 - These images are tweaked (mostly) to my liking. in this repo, tweaks are kept minimal and simple to ensure nothing game-breaking will occur.

+- To maintain compatibility, fedora 42 WILL NOT be pushed on it's release day.
+There will be a period of time (probably a couple weeks) where Fedora 41 images will stil be built, which will allow the fedora devs to iron out bugs and fix some errors.
+This is more of a stability feature.
+BAZZITE IMAGES WILL NOT BE AFFECTED, AS I'LL FOLLOW THE RELEASE CYCLE OF THEIR IMAGES.

 # Credits